-There are so many places that I would love to add to my Alaska Itinerary that are remote and hard to access, but due to timing, money and the fact that I am not comfortable travelling to some of these places by myself, they will have to wait until my next trip there sometime in the future.
+If I could afford to get a car, an epic Alaska Road Trip would be on the cards as there are so many places that I would love to add to my Alaska Itinerary that are remote and hard to access, but due to timing, money and the fact that I am not comfortable travelling to some of these places by myself, they will have to wait until my next trip there sometime in the future.

 I am mainly sticking to the coast on this trip, as well as spending a few days exploring Denali National Park in the interior.
 I have put together an itinerary with the first two weeks booked in and the rest of it as yet unbooked and more vague.

 Here’s my summer in Alaska Itinerary so far: